pq-react/CAM---Context-Agility-Manager/Unit Testing/W_T_retrieval Unit_Testing.md

 ## Performance and Edge Cases:

 Tests the script's robustness and performance under stress:
--High-frequency iterations with rapid data retrieval and transmission.
+- High-frequency iterations with rapid data retrieval and transmission.
--Handling large datasets for temperature and power metrics, ensuring no failures.
+- Handling large datasets for temperature and power metrics, ensuring no failures.
--Behavior when encountering an invalid InfluxDB URL, validating error handling.
+- Behavior when encountering an invalid InfluxDB URL, validating error handling.